vturrisi/solo-learn/docs/source/start/available.rst

 ======================

-* Online linear evaluation via stop-gradient for easier debugging and prototyping (optionally available for the momentum encoder as well)
+* Online linear evaluation via stop-gradient for easier debugging and prototyping (optionally available for the momentum backbone as well)
 * Normal offline linear evaluation
 * All the perks of PyTorch Lightning (mixed precision, gradient accumulation, clipping, automatic logging and much more)
 * Easy-to-extend modular code structure